Feminism in China

-Feminism in China refers to the collection of historical movements and ideologies aimed at redefining the role and status of women in China.
-Feminism in China began in the 20th century in tandem with the Chinese Revolution.
-Feminism in modern China is closely linked with socialism and class issues.
-Some commentators believe that this close association is damaging to Chinese feminism and argue that the interests of the party are placed before those of women.
+Feminism in China refers to the collection of historical movements and ideologies in time aimed at redefining the role and status of women in China.
+Feminism in China began in the 20th century in tandem with the 1911 Revolution.
+Feminism in the People's Republic of China (PRC) is closely linked with socialism and class issues.
+Some commentators believe that this close association is damaging to Chinese feminism and argue that the interests of the Chinese Communist Party (CCP) are placed before those of women.

 According to the 2020 Gender Gap Index measurement of countries by the World Economic Forum, China is ranked 106th on gender gap.
+Under Xi Jinping's general secretaryship, feminist groups have been subject to increased scrutiny by the country's system of mass surveillance and censorship.

 Etymology

 Translating Feminism in the 1990s

 In 1989, seven overseas Chinese scholars formed The Chinese Scholars for Women's Studies (CSWS), a feminist network that aimed to promote Chinese women's and gender studies.
 In 1994 and 1997, the network translated two western feminist theory publications into Chinese, and thus provided for the Chinese academic community the first peer-reviewed translations of the concept of feminism.
 In their 1994 collaboration, feminism was translated as Nü Xing Zhu Yi.
 In 1997, as most CSWS members began using emails, the network had an extensive online debate as to whether feminism should not be translated as Nü Xing Zhu Yi but Nü Quan Zhu Yi.